Hamida Habibullah

-Hamida Habibullah (20 November 1916 – 13 March 2018) was an Indian parliamentarian, educationist and social worker.
+Begum Hamida Habibullah (20 November 1916 – 13 March 2018) was an Indian parliamentarian, educationist and social worker.
 She has been called the iconic face of Indian womanhood in post-independence India.

 Early life and education

 Begum Hamida Habibullah was born in Lucknow.
-She was the daughter of Nawab Nazir Yar Jung Bahadur, Chief Justice of Hyderabad High Court and was the elder sister of three brothers.
+She was the daughter of Nawab Nazir Yar Jung Bahadur, Chief Justice of Hyderabad High Court and the elder sister of three brothers.
 She spent her childhood and her early years in Hyderabad.
 She also studied for a two-year teacher training Course at Whitelands College in Putney, London.

 Personal life

 In 1938, she married Major General Enaith Habibullah, founder commandant of National Defence Academy, Khadakvasla.

 Her son, Wajahat Habibullah, is a former IAS officer as well as a former chairperson of the National Commission for Minorities, and her grandsons Amar Habibullah and Saif Habibullah are prominent businessmen.

 Political career

 A Congress supporter, she joined active politics in 1965, after her husband's retirement.
-She served as an elected Member of Legislative Assembly (MLA) from Haidergarh (District Barabanki), was State Minister of Social and Harijan Welfare, National Integration & Civil Defence from 1971–73, and Tourism Minister from 1971–74.
-She was also a member of the Executive Committee of Uttar Pradesh Congress Committee (UPCC) until 1980 and a member of (Elected) the All India Congress Committee (AICC) from 1969.
-She was President of Mahila Congress, UPCC from 1972–76.
-Thereafter, she was a member of the Rajya Sabha from 1976–82.
+She served as an elected Member of Legislative Assembly (MLA) from Haidergarh (District Barabanki), was State Minister of Social and Harijan Welfare, National Integration & Civil Defence from 1971 to 1973, and Tourism Minister from 1971 to 1974.
+She was also a member of the executive committee of Uttar Pradesh Congress Committee (UPCC) until 1980 and a member of (Elected) the All India Congress Committee (AICC) from 1969.
+She was President of Mahila Congress, UPCC from 1972 to 1976.
+Thereafter, she was a member of the Rajya Sabha from 1976 to 1982.